canonical/landscape-charm/README.md

 Configuration
 =============

+Landscape is a commercial product, as such it needs configuration of a license and password protected repository before deployment.
+Please login to your "hosted account" (on landscape.canonical.com) to gather these details after purchasing seats for LDS.
+All information is found by following a link on the left side of the page called "access the Landscape Dedicated Server archive"

 license-file
 ------------

-Since Landscape is a commercial product, it requires a license file to use.
-This license file can be deployed and manipulated through the charm.
-The license file can be downloaded from your hosted account, on the left side of the page, under a link called: 'access the Landscape Dedicated Server archive'.

 `config/landscape-deployments.yaml` supports reading a `license-file` in the `config` directory.
-Take the license file you downloaded, put it in the a file called `config/license-file`, and juju-deployer should read it in and deploy as usual.
+Take the license file you downloaded, put it in the file called `config/license-file`, and juju-deployer should read it in and deploy as usual.

 You can also set this as a juju configuration option after deployment on each deployed landscape-service like:

     $ juju set <landscape-service> "license-file=$(cat license-file)"

-If you don't have a Landscape license file, just create an empty file:

-    $ touch config/license-file

-This will make Landscape use a default free license with 10 seats.

 repository
 ----------

-Since Landscape is a commercial product, the source code has to be downloaded from a password protected repository.
-You can find this link from your Landscape hosted account on the left side of the page under a link called: 'access the Landscape Dedicated Server archive'.

-Put just the URL part of that deb line into a file called `config/repo-file` and juju-deployer should read it in and depoy as usual.
+Put just the URL part of the "deb ..." line into a file called `config/repo-file` and juju-deployer should read it in and depoy as usual.

 At this time, this setting is not changeable after Landscape has been deployed.